imanuelcostigan/OldFinancialMarkets.jl/doc/interestrates.rst

     Convert an interest rate ``r`` to a ``DiscountFactor`` type spanning the time period starting at ``dt1`` and ending at ``dt2``.

-.. function:: InterestRate(df::DiscountFactor, cmp::Int, dc::DayCountFraction) -> InterestRate
+.. function:: InterestRate(df::DiscountFactor, cmp::Compounding, dc::DayCountFraction) -> InterestRate

     Convert a discount factor ``df`` to an ``InterestRate`` with compounding frequency ``cmp`` and day count convention ``dc``.

-.. function:: InterestRate(r::InterestRate, cmp::Int) -> InterestRate
+.. function:: InterestRate(r::InterestRate, cmp::Compounding) -> InterestRate

     Convert an interest rate with one compounding frequency ``r.compounding`` to another compounding frequency ``cmp``.